-The IOR model - remove, remove, remove describes a set of actions to be taken by a medical practitioners in the event of encountering potentially contaminated patients.
+This model describes a set of actions to be taken by a medical practitioner in the event of encountering potentially contaminated patients.
 A key aspect of the model is guided self-care which means that the staff member is not required to touch the individual or their clothes.